robotology/yarp/doc/yarp_logging.md

 they use a callback mechanism to decide whether the output should be printed or not, and therefore some extra code is executed every time, even when there is no output.
-Therefore in some cases there might be good reason for using alternatives.
+Therefore in some cases there might be a good reason for using alternatives.

 ### Formatting Output

-The stream version of the debugging macros, is faster to use, and does not require to know the type of the variable printed, but they offer a very limited way of formatting the output.
+The stream version of the debugging macros is faster to use and does not require to know the type of the variable printed, but it offers a very limited way of formatting the output.
-If you require a proper formatting, the c-style macros are recommended.
+If you require a proper formatting, the C-style macros are recommended.

-### Performances
+### Performance

-The C-style `yDebug()` macro family are slightly more performant than the stream version, since the stream version imply objects construction, copies, and destruction.
-If you care about the performances of some parts of code, you should take into consideration the C-style version.
+The C-style `yDebug()` macro family is slightly more performant than the stream version, since the stream version implies object construction, copies, and destruction.
+If you care about the performance of some parts of your code, you should take into consideration the C-style version.

 Please note normally the C-style version uses an internal buffer, and therefore it does not use any dynamic allocation of memory, unless the internal buffer is not big enough to fit the output.
-If you care about performances, you should also ensure that your log output does not exceed 1024 bytes per log line.
+If you care about performance, you should also ensure that your log output does not exceed 1024 bytes per log line.